 "At The Compleat Food Group we recognise the importance of animal welfare and that is why it is a key strategic part of our organisation, be it today or in the future.
 Through a collaborative effort, working with our supply partners, farmers, retailers and NGOs we've now produced the first pig welfare standard of its kind.
 It can be implemented across the whole of Europe, taking into consideration the different production systems.
-This is a fantastic accomplishment, not just for us, but also a step forward in pig welfare." #

-David Houghton, Technical Director, The Compleat Food Group
+This is a fantastic accomplishment, not just for us, but also a step forward in pig welfare."
+Maria Murillo-Mariscal, Group Head of Farm Assurance, The Compleat Food Group.

-In recognition of their leadership in this area two of The Compleat Food Group's producer partners have received awards from Compassion in World Farming.
+In recognition of their leadership in this area two of The Compleat Food Group's producer partners have received awards from CIWF.
 Italian producer Fumagalli has received a Good Pig Award, and Spanish producer Marcos a Good Sow Commendation.